git-college-of-surgery/git-commit-ectomy/docs/easy.md

      sort -n -r -k1
 ```

-When you're ready to perform the surgery, append
+When you're ready to perform the surgery, append two more lines to get the
-two more lines to get the filenames only, which is what
+relative path to the file _only_, without listing the size of the file, which
-`git-forget-blob.sh` needs:
+is what we will need when we carry out the git-commit-ectomy:

 ```
 $ git rev-list --all --objects | \